mighty-vision/mighty-vision/README.md

 Project using netlify for CD.
 Just create any commit and after 1-2 minutes all project will rebuilded at https://mighty-vision.netlify.com

-#### So, if you want change some content just go to [ru](https://github.com/mighty-vision/mighty-vision/edit/master/locales/ru/content.json) or [en](https://github.com/mighty-vision/mighty-vision/edit/master/locales/en/content.json) locales, change them and push changes directly on github.
+#### So, if you want to change some content just go to [ru](https://github.com/mighty-vision/mighty-vision/edit/master/locales/ru/content.json) or [en](https://github.com/mighty-vision/mighty-vision/edit/master/locales/en/content.json) locales, change them and push changes directly on github.

 ---